mrphil007/fitbit-to-sqlite/README.md

 You can import data on the distance you have travelled each minute of each day by using this command:

     $ fitbit-to-sqlite distance fitbit.db MyFitbitData.zip

+## Minutes Active

+You can import data on your activity minutes, which Fitbit classifies into `Sedentary`, `Lightly Active`, `Moderately Active` and `Very Active` using the following command.
+Note that this creates separate database tables for each which can be combined with a view.

+    $ fitbit-to-sqlite minutes-active fitbit.db MyFitbitData.zip

 ## Browsing your data with Datasette